Fellowship1954/Analyzing-Science-Articles--Gene-Identification-In-Brain-Tumors/README.md

 ## *Objective*
 The objective of the project is to identify genes associated with brain tumors, providing insight into genetic factors linked to brain tumor development and prognosis through mentions in biological article's and their abstracts.

+## Based on Senior Research Paper
+Here is the link to the paper:

 ## *Background On The Data Resource and Brain Tumors*
 PubTator Central, or PTC, is a free online resource that provides bio information using PubMed articles.
 PTC is a system that highlights six biomedical concepts mentioned in PubMed article abstracts, which are summaries of research articles [1].
 PubMed is a literature-based resource where scientific articles and other resources can be found.
 Still, it is just one of many resource systems in the National Library of Medicine: National Center for Biotechnology Information (NCBI) government website.
 There are well over 30 million pieces of biomedical literature that PubTator can access, and there are various categories under biomedical, with brain tumors being one [1].
 The point of this tool is to help researchers in many ways, like making it easier to identify genes, diseases, chemicals, and other biomedical concepts to help researchers analyze important information in various numbers or research articles and find related work on biological topics quickly.
 It helps provide data that researchers can use data mining techniques to analyze and understand more on the data.
 PubTator will be the system where data will be obtained for this project, for it contains research article abstracts on studies done regarding brain tumors.